Laura-Guillory/DroughtMonitor/README.md

 # Climate Data Tools

-This repository contains tools for downloading gridded Australian climate data from [LongPaddock's SILO](https://silo.longpaddock.qld.gov.au/) in a netCDF format and processing that data.
+This repository contains Tools for obtaining and processing gridded climate data from [LongPaddock's SILO](https://silo.longpaddock.qld.gov.au/), and other netCDF files.

 ## Requirements